Sakartu/SDM-SiED/README.md

 concatenated.
 This signature is created by the client using his or her private key and can be validated by the server using a list of public keys.

+The __return_value__ of the function is true if the operation was succesful, and false otherwise.

 Following [1] inserting data in the database isn't as easy as it looks.
 Each time new data is inserted all rows that have a higher pre value have to be re-encrypted because all their pre values change and the encryption of the data